-At Youth Parliament 2016, our 121 Youth MPs will debate a mock Bill in the House and participate in select committee discussions.
+At Youth Parliament 2016, our 121 Youth MPs will debate a mock Bill in the House and participate in mock Select Committee discussions.
 You will be able to observe the Youth MPs debate the mock Bill from the public galleries.
 Note that access is on a first come, first served basis.

-We would like to hear your views on the 2016 select committee topics which will be publically announced in June 2016 on this page.
+We would like to hear your views on the 2016 mock Select Committee topics which will be publically announced in June 2016 on this page.

 Do you want to be involved?
 There’s how:

-- In June 2016, we will invite submissions from the general public on ten different select committee topics.
+- In June 2016, we will invite submissions from the general public on ten different mock Select Committee topics.
 Make sure you have your say!

 - You can also discuss the topics directly with your Youth MPs so that they can represent a range of youth voices.